Home / Professional Development / APS Awards / Trainees / The NCARnation Trainee Presentation Award

 The applicant must:

-- submit an abstract to a NCAR Foundational Science Session at the American Physiology Summit.
+• Submit a first-author abstract to a NCAR Foundational Science Session at the Summit.

 Criteria

-NCAR trainee committee members and former NCARnation participants review and select abstracts from those submitted by NCAR trainees to any NCAR abstract topic.
+There is no application required to participate in this competition.
+NCAR Trainee Committee members and former NCARnation participants review and select abstracts from those submitted by trainees to any NCAR abstract topic category.
+Twelve finalists are selected: Six undergraduate or graduate students and six postdoctoral fellows.